Property Tax Savings in Michigan: Every Exemption and Program Available (2026)

 Frequently Asked Questions

-Principal Residence Exemption (PRE) exempts 18 mills of school operating taxes (roughly 40% of total bill).
+The Principal Residence Exemption (PRE) exempts 18 mills of school operating taxes (roughly 40% of the total bill).
 If you own and live in your home as your primary residence, file for this exemption with your county assessor.
-It's free, usually a one-time application, and provides immediate savings.
+It's free, usually a one-time process.

 What are the benefits of senior property tax benefits?